weletesadok/dishes_course/README.md

 # Dishes course

-## This projects is under development.
+This projects is under development.
-## Build with express and mongoose.
+Build with express and mongoose.
-## It is built for practicing express library fundamentals based on online courses.
+It is built for practicing express library fundamentals based on some online courses.

 ## To check this project use the next commands